populationgenomics/metamist/README.md

 - An installable python library that wraps the Python web API (using OpenAPI generator)

 Every resource in sample-metadata belongs to a project.
-All resources are access controlled through membership of the google groups:
-`$dataset-sample-metadata-main-{read,write}`.
-Note that members of google-groups are cached in a secret as group-membership identity checks are slow.
+All resources are access controlled through membership of specified google groups.
+Note that members of google-groups are cached in a group as group-membership identity checks are slow.

 ## Structure